 Cri-Kee, shaking, promptly faints with fright inside his cage

-- The entire sequence of Mulan first visit to an actual Chinese army camp, with special mentions below.
+- The entire sequence of Mulan's first visit to an actual Chinese army camp, with special mentions below.

-(Unnamed soldier gets punched in the tattooed spot.)
+(Yao punches unnamed soldier in the tattooed spot.)

 Ling: AH-HA-HA-HA-HA!
 I hope you can get your money back!